sahu-lab/sahu-lab.github.io/blog/_posts/2022-11-13-nose-hoover-theory.md

-## The sampling of the canonical ensemble
+## Sampling the canonical ensemble

 Our final task is to show how solving Hamilton's equations in the extended, fictitious system sets the temperature to a constant value in the real system.
 We do so by examining the [partition function][Partition_function]{:target="_blank"}, which describes how often a system can be found in a particular microstate.